calee14/NodeWorkspace/goog9/foundation.md

 sudo screen -r mcs

 # minecraft usually runs on the tcp port 25565
-# need to write firewall rules to allow 0.0.0.0/0 any IPs to reach the server
+# need to write firewall rules to allow 0.0.0.0/0 any ingress IPs connection requests to reach the server
+# use tags so the firewall rule is applied to the VM instance network config

 # make a cloud storage bucket to store backups
 export BUCKET=<bucket name>